rvenkatraman02/FAA-Analysis/README.md

 **Team**: *Sarah Arnold, Marie Bennett, Sterling Hayden, Fred Lindsey, Rohan Venkatraman*

 ## Project Overview
-As a group of five students in the Institute for Advanced Analytics, we aimed to analyze FAA data for our summer practicum.
-This project involves an in-depth analysis of recent US commercial air travel from April 2022 to March 2023.
-Our objective was to deliver insights and findings that would be valuable to stakeholders in the form of descriptive insights, inferential findings, and visualizations.
-After approaching the project from an open-ended perspective, we narrowed our scope to focus only on flight delays.
+Our summer practicum project analyzed flight delays within the top 10 US airlines at the top 10 US airports.
+With a dataset spanning from April 2022 to March 2023, we aimed to provide meaningful insights and recommendations for stakeholders, specifically targeting flight delay patterns.
+Our analysis was driven by the need to understand how airlines, days of the week, and times of day influence departure delays.
+Leveraging statistical and machine learning models, we identified key patterns and proposed recommendations to improve flight scheduling and reduce delays.
+This project not only showcased our analytical capabilities but also enhanced our teamwork and communication skills.

 ## Key Findings
 Using a LASSO regression model, we determined that there were three key features that impacted **Departure Delays**: